mikahado/the-remind-notation/_notes/The Remind Notation.md

 ex. b
 **F** < Am C G == F Am F C F G`

+## Features

+- Compact notation format eliminates the need for scrolling mid-song.
+- Serves as a reference for musicians who have already learned a song.
+- Facilitates consistent and accurate performances.

 ## What is TNR not

-Remember, The Remind Notation is not designed for learning a song, but rather performing it well.
 TRM encourages musicians to bring more of their self and their memory to the piece.
-As such, TRN excludes some common musical elements such as:
+To accomplish this, TRN excludes some common notations.

 1. No dynamics/articulation (how hard or soft to play)
 2. No tempo/metre/bars
 3. No technique (ie, which fingers to use, whether to strum or fingerpick, etc. )
 4. No repetition count (of how mamy times a section is repeated)
 5. No tablature

 ## Background